josephsmithberger/XogotDocs/Documentation.docc/Onscreen Controls.md

 **Pros**:
 - Directly integrated into Xogot, offering a native experience.
 - Requires minimal setup and configuration.
-- Automatically adapts to game settings without any extra work.
+- Automatically adapts to game settings without any extra work in projects that have gamepad input mappings configured.

 **Cons**:
 - Limited to iOS devices.